Karrotts/RPHA/README.md

 ## Repository Information
 **RPHA.Web** - Contains the codebase to run the web applcation.

-**RPHA.Server** - Contains the codebase to run the backend raspberry pi components.
+**RPHA.RP** - Contains the codebase to run the backend raspberry pi components.

-**RPHA.API** - Contains the codebase to the api server, used as intermediary between the web and the backend server.
+**RPHA.Server** - Contains the codebase to the api server, used as intermediary between the web and the backend server.

 ## Contributing
 If you would like to contribute, please check out the [local development guide]()